 Imagine a place where you and your buddy drive right into a dive centre, grab yourselves a couple of tanks, and set off in search of adventure.
 Once you have found your spot, all you need to do is strap on your fins and descend amongst beautiful coral gardens, schooling fish and sea turtles.
 Though it might sound like the stuff of dreams, that’s what it’s like to dive on Bonaire!

-This arid and windswept island is home to world-class scuba diving and snorkelling, with over 80 sites to choose from between the mainland and Klein Bonaire – and the majority of it can be enjoyed right from the shore.
-Plus, with plenty of self-guided exploration on offer, it’s also one of the most affordable diving destinations in the Caribbean
+This arid, windswept island is home to world-class scuba diving and snorkelling, with over 80 sites to choose from between the mainland and Klein Bonaire – and the majority of it can be enjoyed right from the shore.
+Plus, with plenty of self-guided exploration on offer, it’s also one of the most affordable diving destinations in the Caribbean.

-We’ll explore why Bonaire is such a fantastic destination, how and when to explore, and where to stay.
-And, we’ll tip you off to the island’s very best dive sites, home to the region’s most impressive marine life and conditions to suit every diver.
+In this article, we’ll share our expert knowledge of Bonaire, including how, when and where to visit.
+And, we’ll even tip you off to the island’s very best dive sites, home to the region’s most impressive marine life and conditions to suit every diver.

-So keep reading to discover everything you need to known about shore diving in Bonaire.
+So keep reading to discover everything you need to know about shore diving in Bonaire.

 What makes Bonaire’s shore diving so special